consulo/consulo-dev.github.io/docs/tutorials/action_system/working_with_custom_actions.md

 ```

 #### Using Override-Text for an Action
-By using the `override-text` element introduced in 2020.1 of the IntelliJ Platform, the action text can be different depending on the context of where the action appears: menu, toolbar, etc.
+By using the `override-text` element introduced in 2020.1 of the Consulo, the action text can be different depending on the context of where the action appears: menu, toolbar, etc.
 The example above uses this element to ensure the shorter text "Pop Dialog Action" is shown anywhere the action appears in the Main Menu structure.
 Otherwise, the default, more explanatory text "Action Basics Plugin: Pop Dialog Action" is shown.
 For more information, see [Setting the Override-Text Element](/basics/action_system.md#setting-the-override-text-element)